sec-dojo-com/laravel-ecs-logging/README.md

           overwrite_keys: true
 ```

-## BUGS:
+## Bugs:

--   Current bugs within the ecs-logs package:
+Current bugs within the ecs-logs package:

-`Typed static property Aviation Code\Ecs Logging\Tracing\Correlate::$id must not be accessed before initialization`

-This is due to trying to access type hinted properties statically before assigning values to them,
-this was fixed by initialising them with null values
+- `Typed static property Aviation Code\Ecs Logging\Tracing\Correlate::$id must not be accessed before initialization`.
+This is due to trying to access type hinted properties statically before assigning values to them, this was fixed by initialising them with null values.

 ## Original repository